Luigi Mangione: Early life, education, and career

-Luigi Nicholas Mangione was born in Towson, Maryland, on May 6, 1998, to Kathleen and Louis Mangione, a Baltimore-area couple of Italian descent.
+Luigi Nicholas Mangione was born on May 6, 1998, in Towson, Maryland, to Kathleen and Louis Mangione, a Baltimore-area couple of Italian descent.
 He has two older sisters.
-His paternal grandfather, Nicholas Mangione, was a successful Baltimore businessman, with 10 children (five sons and five daughters) and 37 grandchildren; one of his grandchildren being Nino Mangione, a member of the Maryland House of Delegates.
+His paternal grandfather, Nicholas Mangione, was a successful Baltimore businessman, with 10 children (five sons and five daughters) and 37 grandchildren; one of his grandchildren being Nino Mangione, a member of the Baltimore County Council.

 Mangione attended Gilman School, an all-boys private secondary school in Baltimore, where he participated in sports such as soccer, track, cross country, and wrestling.
-He developed an interest in video games and video game development, teaching himself how to code, and co-founding a gaming app development company.
-Mangione graduated as the valedictorian of his class in 2016, and his valedictorian speech focused on the impact of artificial intelligence and technology on society.
+He developed an interest in video games and video game development, teaching himself how to code, and co-founding an iOS game development company, AppRoar Studios.
+Mangione graduated as the valedictorian of his class in 2016.
+His valedictorian speech praised his classmates' achievements, expressed gratitude to teachers and faculty, and thanked parents in attendance for sending him and his classmates to Gilman School, which was "far from a small financial investment".
+He did not speak about himself.

 Mangione attended the University of Pennsylvania, where he graduated cum laude in 2020 with a Bachelor of Science in Engineering (BSE) in computer engineering and a Master of Science in Engineering (MSE) in computer and information science.
 His undergraduate studies included a minor in mathematics, and his graduate curriculum concentrated on artificial intelligence.
+In 2016, Mangione founded UPGRADE (University of Pennsylvania Game Research And Development Environment), the university's first game development club, which aimed to connect artists, programmers, and creatives passionate about video games.
+In a 2018 interview, Mangione said, "We don't turn people away for not having experience.
+Passion is what we're looking for."
+The club grew to include about 60 members and remained active as of January 2026.

 While an undergraduate student, Mangione completed a robotics research internship at the Whiting School of Engineering at Johns Hopkins University, and was a user interface programming intern with Firaxis Games between May 2016 and August 2017, where he worked on the video game Civilization VI.
-During the summer of 2019, he served as a head counselor for Stanford University's artificial intelligence pre-collegiate studies program in California.
+During the summer of 2019, he served as a counselor for Stanford University's artificial intelligence pre-collegiate (high school) studies program in California.

 In November 2020, Mangione began working remotely as a data engineer for TrueCar.
-He left his job at the end of February 2023, sharing with his former classmate that "Data engineering paid super well but was mind-numbingly boring" and that he wanted to "spend more time reading and doing yoga".
+He left his job at the end of February 2023, sharing with a former classmate that "Data engineering paid super well but was mind-numbingly boring" and that he wanted to "spend more time reading and doing yoga".